IstiyakMilon/Scoreboard-App/README.md

 You can use this project to understand React.js basic and how React.js components works.
 ### To run the project

-Install the dependencies -Open the project folder in VS Code and Run the followig command in the terminal
+Install the dependencies -Open the project folder in VS Code and Run the following command in the terminal

 ```sh
 $ npm install